Posts Tagged ‘motivation’

 by Jerry Waxler

-During my childhood, every Wednesday my dad came home from his drugstore to join us for dinner.
+Most nights, my dad worked at his drugstore until 10 PM.
+On Wednesday, his evening off, he joined the family for dinner.
 Using the table as a pulpit, Dad’s voice swelled with excitement.
 “This guy walked in and showed me a half empty tube of ointment.
 He said it wasn’t working.”
 Then Dad laughed.
 “He wanted to return it.
 Can you believe it?”
 He slapped the table.
-My mother, sister, and I ate quietly, and when Dad paused we said “Umm,” giving him the desired reassurance that it was the other guy who was crazy.
-Then he plowed on to another story and another.
-I barely thought about those dinners for most of my life.
-But now that I’m writing a memoir, I replay the scenes, and learn about my family and myself.
+My mother, sister, and I ate quietly, and when Dad paused we said “Umm,” giving him the desired reassurance that the other guy was crazy.
+Then he plowed on to another anecdote and another.

 Notes: